canelmas/let/README.md

     }

     @Override
-    public void onPermissionDenied(List<DeniedPermissionRequest> results) {
+    public void onPermissionDenied(List<DeniedPermission> results) {
         /**
-        * Do whatever you need to do about denied permissions e.g. update UI and prompt a dialog to
+        * Do whatever you need to do about denied permissions
-        * tell user to go to the app settings screen in order to grant again the permission denied with
+        *   - update UI
-        * 'Never Ask Again'
+        *   - if permission is denied with 'Never Ask Again', prompt a dialog to tell user
-        */
+        *   to go to the app settings screen in order to grant again the permission denied */
     }